Updated September 2020

 It is widely believed that hemp was the first plant ever cultivated by the human race, long before any other staple crop.
 Archaeological evidence suggests that hemp was widely utilized in Neolithic China, even as far back as 5 B.C.
-Then, around 480 B.C, Herodotus – a Greek historian – notes that the inhabitants of Scythia inhaled the smoke of hemp as a burial ritual.
+Then, around 480 B.C., Herodotus – a Greek historian – notes that the inhabitants of Scythia routinely inhaled the smoke from the hemp plant as a burial ritual.
 From there, the use of industrial hemp rapidly spread around the globe and across civilizations.
-In this article, we discuss the many practical uses of industrial hemp.
+In this article, we discuss industrial hemp, as well as its countless historic and practical applications.

 What is Industrial Hemp?